Status: Recently completed

 Many NTDs have significant skin manifestations, which can lead to chronic and lifelong disability, morbidity and stigma, with many affected people.
 Affected people often attend for treatment at health facilities in the latter stages of disease, once symptoms become severe.
 Early case detection of skin NTDs is therefore important to minimise the negative health impacts that delays in diagnosis can cause.
 The WHO Department for the Control of NTDs has proposed integrating programme implementation for more effective and efficient management.

 In Nigeria, Buruli ulcer, Leprosy, and clinical manifestations of lymphatic filariasis, specifically lymphedema and hydrocele, are four skin NTDs being prioritized for integrated (across disease and within the health system) case management.

 It is anticipated that the findings from this study will support the Federal Ministry of Health (FMOH) in Nigeria to deliver their operational plan for the Integrated Case Management of Neglected Tropical Diseases.

-Kaduna and Ogun states have been selected because they are both endemic for two or more of the NTDs affecting the skin and there is variation in partner support; Kaduna state has had partner support while Ogun has not.
+Kaduna and Ogun states were selected because they are both endemic for two or more of the NTDs affecting the skin and there is variation in partner support; Kaduna state has had partner support while Ogun has not.

 Phase 1: Reflect

-Existing mechanisms for case detection, referral and treatment of skin NTDs will be explored through literature reviews and participatory meetings with affected persons and frontline health workers in Ogun.
+Existing mechanisms for case detection, referral and treatment of skin NTDs were explored through literature reviews and participatory meetings with affected persons and frontline health workers in Ogun.

 Phase 2: Plan

-Findings from phase one will inform participatory action planning meetings with community and health system stakeholders from Ogun and Kaduna to co-design an intervention for improving case detection, referral and treatment of skin NTDs.
+Findings from phase one informed participatory action planning meetings with community and health system stakeholders from Ogun and Kaduna to co-design an intervention for improving case detection, referral and treatment of skin NTDs.

 Phase 3: Act

 The implementation of the intervention over 6 months in two local government areas (LGAs) within each of the study states.

 Phase 4: Observe

 Evaluation of the intervention.
-Methods include: analysis of routinely collected health systems information about the number of cases detected and the level of disability or morbidity at point of detection pre, mid-point and post-intervention.
-This will also include semi-structured interviews, focus group discussions (FGDs), and review meetings.
+Methods included analysis of routinely collected health systems information about the number of cases detected and the level of disability or morbidity at point of detection pre, mid-point and post-intervention.
+This also included semi-structured interviews, focus group discussions (FGDs), and review meetings.